-This removes incorrect colour casts.
-And it ensures that your whites and colours render accurately.
+This removes incorrect color casts.
+And it ensures that your whites and colors render accurately.

 You can also correct your white balance in Lightroom.
 Take the eyedropper tool and click on an area in the image which appears neutral.

-This will adjust the colour temperature in the whole image.
-You can tweak it afterward if it’s not quite as you desire.
+This will adjust the color temperature in the whole image.
+You can tweak it afterwards if it’s not quite as you desire.

 It’s not as precise as the other options.
 It can work well for images that don’t have a lot of white in them, or are not shot on a white background.

 Exposure affects the brightness of the range of tones in your image.

 I often make this adjustment initially.
 I may scale it back once I have made some other adjustments.